sirCamp/fontawesomeOnAndroid/README.md

 **N.B.
 Once time that you have copied this file you must change the package string of this class**

 ## Use
 This is an example of use.
-Inside one of yours layout files create a new widget like this one, and instead of *"@string/fa_paper_plane"* put your desidered icon name.
+Inside one of yours layout files create a new widget like this one, and instead of *"@string/fa_paper_plane"* put the desidered icon name

 **The name of all icons is the same of original library but instead of "-" you must write "_"**

-**Actually, you must apply the font only on TextView, EditText or Button**
+**Currently, you could apply the font only on TextView, EditText or Button**

 ```xml